aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades.md

 A new VM is created with the new version and then an old VM is removed.
 This happens one at a time until all the control plane components have been upgraded.

+Worker node groups can optionally be upgraded separately from the control plane by setting `workerNodeGroupConfiguration.kubernetesVersion`.
+There can only be a skew of two minor versions between the control plane and each worker node.
+Removing `workerNodeGroupConfiguration.kubernetesVersion` will trigger an upgrade to that node group to upgrade to the root level `kubernetesVersion`.

 ### Core component upgrades

 EKS Anywhere `upgrade` also supports upgrading the following core components: